 Cialis (tadalafil) – similar to Viagra, is used for erectile dysfunction.
 Cialis, like Viagra may cause Non-Arteritic Anterior Ischemic Neuropathy – resulting in blindness.
 Because it is similar to other ED medications, it may also cause a sudden loss of hearing and may contribute to cardiac death.
 No direct link between Cialis use and skin cancer has yet been shown.

 Effient (prasugrel) – one of a newer type of anticoagulant medications that may worsen existing cancer.
-It may also cause serious adverse events related to bleeding, similar to those seen with Pradaxa and Xarelto as there is no antidote or testing required for its use.
+It may also cause serious adverse events related to bleeding, similar to those seen with Pradaxa as there is no antidote or testing required for its use.

 Zyprexa (olanzapine) – an “atypical” antipsychotic used for schizophrenia and psychotic episodes associated with other mental disorders.
 Zyprexa may cause a potentially fatal heart abnormality and has been linked to an increased rate of the development of diabetes.

 Axiron (testosterone) – a male hormone used for “Low-T”.
 It is approved for men with hypogonadism who have lower than normal levels of testosterone, though many men who use the medication may not have had their testosterone levels checked.
 Testosterone replacement therapy with Axiron has been shown to increase the heart attack and stroke risk and to result in the development of fatal blood clots.